qamarjsx/password-generator/README.md

-# Currency Converter
+# Password Generator

-This is a simple currency converter web application built using Vite, React, and Tailwind CSS.
-It allows users to convert between different currencies based on real-time exchange rates.
+This is a simple password generator web application built using Vite, React, and Tailwind CSS.
+It allows users to generate passwords with customizable length and character sets.

 ## Features

-- Select a source currency and a target currency from the dropdown menus.
+- Select a password length using the slider (from 8 to 20 characters).
+- Check the "Include Special Characters" checkbox to include special characters in the password.
+- Check the "Include Numbers" checkbox to include numbers in the password.
-- Enter the amount to convert.
+- Click the "Generate" button to generate a password.
-- Click the "Convert" button to see the converted amount.
+- Click the "Copy" button to copy the generated password to the clipboard.
-- Swap the source and target currencies with the "Swap" button.

 ## Technologies Used